Our MSc in Finance and Econometrics will give you access to exceptional teaching and facilities.

 Our MSc in Finance and Econometrics provides excellent training for careers in fields such as quantitative analysis, financial economics and financial econometrics.
 You'll follow a structured transition to independent research, covering topics such as financial markets, econometric methods for research and the theory of finance.

 Taught by leading experts, you will complete modules to the value of 180 credits.
-These include 100 credits of taught modules - some core and some optional - and an 80 credit dissertation.
+These include a combination of taught modules - some core and some optional - and a dissertation.

 After completing my BSc here I decided to stay at York because I knew that I would be getting a first class education.Carl, MSc in Finance and Econometrics